AAST-Triton-ROVs/HydraNav/README.md

 - [ ] Add new ROV motor control backend

     - Use MANUAL_CONTROL and send joystick values
-    - add command to change control backend on the fly

-- [ ] Add toggle function for system state and flight mode
 - [ ] Support controller double pressing buttons
 - [ ] Set autopilot parameters: